Dawn Macandili-Catindig

 Dawn Nicole Lirio Macandili-Catindig (born June 1, 1996) is a Filipino volleyball athlete.
 She is a member of the Philippines women's national volleyball team.
-She played in the UAAP for the De La Salle University Lady Spikers for 5 seasons (76-80), and is currently playing in the Premier Volleyball League for the F2 Logistics Cargo Movers.
+She played in the UAAP for the De La Salle University Lady Spikers for 5 seasons (76-80), and is currently playing in the Premier Volleyball League for the Cignal HD Spikers.

 Personal life

 Macandili is a graduate of AB Psychology at De La Salle University.

-On March 2023, she married her boyfriend, Diego Catindig.
+In March 2023, she married her longtime boyfriend, Diego Catindig.

 Career

 Macandili was the first libero in the Philippines to receive a Most Valuable Player award when she won the award in the 2016 Philippine Super Liga All-Filipino Conference.

 She is also a member of the Philippine National Women's Volleyball Team that played in the 2017 Asian Women's Volleyball Championship, where in she was hailed as the 2nd Best Libero.
-She also played in the Kuala Lumpur, Malaysia for the 29th Southeast Asian Games replacing the injured player Dennise Lazaro.
+She also played in the Kuala Lumpur, Malaysia for the 29th Southeast Asian Games replacing an injured Denden Lazaro.

 With F2 Logistics Cargo Movers, Macandili won the 2017 PSL Grand Prix Conference championship and was awarded the Best Libero.

 Macandili won finals MVP award during UAAP Season 80, winning their third consecutive title.

+In 2023, she joined the Cignal HD Spikers.

+In 2024, she was named captain of the Philippines women's national volleyball team, succeeding Jia De Guzman.